 The Opencast streaming server of the RWTH Aachen University uses the Paella Player to play videos.
 The player offers a number of controls to adjust the playback speed and video quality, call up subtitles or chapter marks or zoom into the video.

 The controls are available partly in the image, partly above the timeline.

 Videos uploaded as presentations also have a slide/frame navigation automatically generated from the video file.

-- At the top center of the video image there are two semi-transparent buttons that allow you to zoom in or out of the video.
+- At the top centre of the video image, there are two semi-transparent buttons that allow you to zoom in or out of the video.
 When zooming into the video, the currently visible section within the overall picture is displayed in the upper right corner of the video image.
 You can move the visible section by dragging the video image.

 - You move the mouse over the video image, a button is displayed for a few seconds on the right side of the image to activate the picture-in-picture view.
 When you activate it, the video is displayed in a reduced size in the lower right corner of the screen and always continues to run in the foreground, even when you switch from the browser to other applications.
 Clicking the icon to exit the Picture-in-Picture mode will return you to normal play mode.